questdb/go-questdb-client/README.md

 **Warning: Experimental feature designed for use with HTTP senders ONLY**

-Version 3 of the client introduces a `LineSenderPool`, which provides a mechanism to cache previously-used `LineSender`s in memory so they can be reused without having to allocate and instantiate new senders.
+Version 3 of the client introduces a `LineSenderPool`, which provides a mechanism to pool previously-used `LineSender`s so they can be reused without having to allocate and instantiate new senders.

-A LineSenderPool is thread-safe and can be used to concurrently Acquire and Release senders across multiple goroutines.
+A LineSenderPool is thread-safe and can be used to concurrently obtain senders across multiple goroutines.

-Since `LineSender`s must be used in a single-threaded context, a typical pattern is to Acquire a sender from a `LineSenderPool` at the beginning of a goroutine and use a deferred execution block to Release the sender at the end of the goroutine.
+Since `LineSender`s must be used in a single-threaded context, a typical pattern is to Acquire a sender from a `LineSenderPool` at the beginning of a goroutine and use a deferred execution block to Close the sender at the end of the goroutine.

 Here is an example of the `LineSenderPool` Acquire, Release, and Close semantics: